Total Drive Review 2026: Is It Worth Paying for Cloud Storage?

 Total Drive is a decent cloud storage service for the money, though it falls short in a couple of key areas.
 It offers 10 TB of storage at a reasonable price, syncs well, and has apps for all major platforms.

 However, we’d love to see better offline support and a more up-to-date web interface.
-Read on for everything you need to know to decide if Total Drive is right for you.
+Read on for everything you need to know to decide if Total Drive is the best cloud storage service for you.

 Pros